 Batching Your Priorities

-But, you decide to go ahead and complete the work now because it’s a similar mindset as the prior task and it relies on the same data.
-It’s fresh in your mind and the sheets are already open on your PC.
+You make this decision because it’s a similar mindset as the prior task and it relies on the same data.
+It’s fresh in your mind and the spreadsheets are already open on your PC.

 It will probably take just 30 minutes.
-If you wait a few days, it will take you an hour because the first 30 minutes will just be getting up to speed.
+If you wait a few days, the same task will take you an hour because the first 30 minutes will just be getting up to speed.

 This is an approach for anyone that is especially risk-averse.